 The City of Whitehorse Heritage Program was established to encourage the protection and preservation of heritage resources in Whitehorse and support heritage activities.
-The Program includes a process for Municipal Historic Site designation and provides funding opportunities for site restoration, heritage events, and other related projects.
-The program is guided by the City's Heritage management Plan.
+The Program includes a process for Municipal Historic Site designation and provides funding opportunities for site restoration, events, and other heritage related projects.
+The program is guided by the City's Heritage Management Plan.